lukekarrys/ampersand-collection-history/README.md

 #### `listenToKey(collection, key)`

 Creates a change listener on the `collection` for the specified `key`.
 On each change event, an entry will be added to the history stack.
-If later on you want to a change to **not** get added to the history, you can pass `{ignoreHistory: true}` as an option on the change.
+If later you want a change to **not** get added to the history, you can pass `{ignoreHistory: true}` as an option on the change.

 #### `undo([apply Boolean])`